“The scariest moment is always just before you start. After that, things can only get better.”

 Your readers are on your blog because they want to know how you feel about the topic, or they wouldn’t be there in the first place.

-End your post the right way
+End your Blog Post the right way!

 So you’ve written an amazing post with all the bullet points, headings, images and charts and now you need to end it the right way!